diffblue/cbmc/doc/architectural/central-data-structures.md

 The `parameters` subcomponent is a list of identifiers that are to be looked-up in the symbol-table for their definitions.

+A historical record is kept of each of the transformation passes which have been applied to each individual function.
+This record is kept at the function level in order to potentially record different transformations being applied to different goto binaries before they are linked together.
+Although for simplicity it may be preferable to require that all goto binaries being linked have compatible (or identical) histories.

 ## goto_programt